hanford/react-touchable-component/README.md

 ## react-touchable-component

-> Draggable react component with an insanely easy to use API
+> Touchable / draggable react component with an easy to use API

 <br />